anulengure5/spring_boot_mail_sender_app/README.md

 TECH USED:
 The application is using widely used Java spring boot framework along with a vite-React frontend powered by Tailwind CSS.
-Application uses Google's "smtp.gmail.com" as a primary SMTP client from client side as to send the mail from a dedicated app.
+Application uses Google's "smtp.gmail.com"[PORT:587] as a primary SMTP client to send the mail from a dedicated app.
 It also shows funtionalities of logger, TinyMCE rich TEXT EDITOR and lombok's pre built code statements.

 ![Screenshot 2024-08-19 104100](https://github.com/user-attachments/assets/a8c630f0-954b-4b2f-86ca-335066c608fd)